Starting to work from home can be like your regular work routine and schedule flew out a window.

 And what’s THAT supposed to look like?

 Everyone feels comfortable with a different type of work-from-home schedule, but the best we can do is give you some tips and tell the tale of how to survive working from home.
+What’s true is that having no schedule at all can be one of the most common mistakes for people who start working from home.

 As you read on, we’ll give you a layout of a typical work-from-home day that’s bound to lead you close to satisfactory productivity levels, while keeping you sane and in survival mode.
-Okay, let’s go onward, to our work-from-home schedule template!
+Okay, let’s go onward, to our work-from-home schedule template.

 Working from home with your partner?
 We have a working from home for couples guide for that!